 - 1 Tablespoon minced fresh cilantro

-- Remove all the meat from the rotisserie chicken and shred it into bite sized pieces.
+- Remove all the meat from the rotisserie chicken and shred it into bite-sized pieces.
 Discard skin and bones.
 Set meat aside.
-If using cooked chicken, shred it into bite sized pieces and set aside.
+If using cooked chicken, shred it into bite-sized pieces and set aside.
+Measure out 1 pound of the meat to be used in the recipe.
+Save the rest for another use.

-- Melt butter in a large skillet over medium heat.
-Add onion and cook until soft, about 8 minutes.
-Add garlic, ginger, chili powder, turmeric, cinnamon and tomato paste and cook until fragrant, about 30 seconds.
+- Melt 2 Tablespoons unsalted butter in a large skillet over medium heat.
+Add the chopped onion and cook until soft, about 8 minutes.
+Add the minced garlic, 1 Tablespoon grated ginger, 1 teaspoon chili powder, 1 teaspoon ground turmeric, ¼ teaspoon ground cinnamon, and 2 Tablespoons tomato paste and cook until fragrant, about 30 seconds.

-- Stir in diced tomatoes with their juice, brown sugar and salt and pepper.
+- Stir in the can of diced tomatoes with their juice, 1 Tablespoon brown sugar ½ teaspoon salt, and ¼ teaspoon fresh ground pepper.
 Bring to a simmer, cover and continue to simmer for 8-10 minutes, until slightly thickened.
-Stir in evaporated milk, Greek yogurt and shredded chicken.
+Stir in ⅓ cup evaporated milk, ¼ cup plain Greek yogurt, and shredded chicken.
 Simmer for 5 more minutes until chicken is heated through.

-- Remove from heat and stir in cilantro.
-Serve with white or brown rice, quinoa or Naan bread.
+- Remove from heat and stir in 1 Tablespoon minced fresh cilantro.
+Serve with white or brown rice, quinoa, or naan bread.